angular/angular-ja/adev-ja/src/content/tutorials/first-app/steps/01-hello-world/README.en.md

 ## What you'll learn

-The updated app you have after this lesson confirms that you and your IDE are ready to begin creating an Angular app.
+If your application runs successfully in the browser and displays the executed content without errors, it confirms that your development environment and IDE are correctly set up to begin building an Angular app.

 NOTE: If you are working with the embedded editor, skip to [step four](#create-hello-world).
 When working in the browser playground, you do not need to `ng serve` to run the app.
 Other commands like `ng generate` can be done in the console window to your right.